ltornyi/dataverse-virtual-table-poc/README.md

 # dataverse-virtual-table-poc

 This project demonstrates how external data can be used in Dataverse through a virtual table.
-The virtual table can participate in 1:N and N:M relationships.
+The virtual table can participate in 1:N and N:1 relationships.

 ## Schema and relationships